luciddg/nodejs-api-example/README.md

-## Example BuildingOS Oauth2 Client
+## BuildingOS API Node.js Example
-A simple webapp that shows information from BuildingOS
+A simple webapp that shows information from BuildingOS using an OAuth2 Client

 In this app you are able to:
 - Login with OAuth2